Assessment requirements: Testing Center website

 Math Placement/ALEKS website for additional information regarding the math placement assessment requirement.

-- Take the LASSI assessment to learn which of your college-ready study skills are strong and which could use attention (optional).
+LASSI assessment to learn which of your college-ready study skills are strong and which could use attention (optional).

-PLEASE COMPLETE ONE OF THE FOLLOWING OPTIONS FOR ADMISSIONS ASSESSMENT:
+OPTIONS FOR PROGRAM ADMISSIONS ASSESSMENT:

 - Complete the Next-Generation ACCUPLACER® tests and ALEKS placement assessment.
 Next-Generation ACCUPLACER is made up of two tests: Reading and Writing.
 ALEKS is a separate online assessment available through the DMACC Web Info System and may be completed off campus anywhere internet access is available or at any of the DMACC Computer Labs.